-Kwara Hijab Controversy: CAN seeks spiritual intervention
+Kwara Hijab Controversy: CAN Seeks Spiritual Intervention

 By Demola Akinyemi

-The government’s closure of the schools was prompted by a protest on Friday, by hundreds of female students who put Hijab on their heads, and were turned back to their various homes.
+Government’s closure of the schools was prompted by protest on Friday, by hundreds of female students who put Hijab on their heads, and were turned back to their various homes.

-The 10 Christian-built schools were closed to breaking of law and order due to the fact that some groups of Muslims vowed to forcefully effect the use of hijab by female students in the affected Christian schools which the Christians resisted a day before the schools’ closure.
+The 10 Christian-built schools were closed to forestall breaking of law and order due to the fact that some groups of Muslims vowed to forcefully effect the use of hijab by female students in the affected christian schools which the Christians resisted a day before the schools’ closure.

-While awaiting government pronouncement on the issue after series of meetings, CAN leaders called out members to pray to God for the ultimate solution.
+While awaiting government pronouncement on the issue after series of meeting, CAN leaders called out members to pray to God for ultimate solution.

 Rev Fr.
 Ralph Ajewole, Chairman, CAN Ecumenism who gave the brief on the reason for the gathering, said, it was for the faithful to raise their voices to the Lord in unison, giving the example of how Israelites do overcome in battle.